sentora/sentora-core/etc/styles/Sentora_Default/README.md

 To override a module's icon, simply create a folder and image file in this location...

-    /etc/styles/zpanelx/images/MODULE-NAME/assets/icon.png
+    /etc/styles/Sentora_Default/images/MODULE-NAME/assets/icon.png

 Replacing **MODULE-NAME** with the name of the module you are replacing.
 The module name has to be the exact same name that the module uses in the module's folder for this override to work!

 An example to over-ride the MySQL Database module's icon...

-    /etc/styles/zpanelx/images/mysql_databases/assets/icon.png
+    /etc/styles/Sentora_Default/images/mysql_databases/assets/icon.png

 ## Console Logging ##
 You can log to the Browsers JavaScript Console for debugging using this function below.

-    zPanel.utils.log('my debug data');
+    sentora.utils.log('my debug data');

-As long as this Property `zPanel.utils.settings.debug = false;` is set to `TRUE` then the all data will print to console.
+As long as this Property `sentora.utils.settings.debug = false;` is set to `TRUE` then the all data will print to console.

 Setting to false will turn it off allowing you to keep all your debugging code in place.